siberoloji/siberoloji.github.io/content/en/blog/engineering/programming/sql/2024-09-26-sql-query-logical-order-a-comprehensive-guide-with-infographic.md

-In this blog post, we will break down the **logical execution order** of SQL queries and provide you with a handy infographic to visualize this process.
+In this article, we will break down the **logical execution order** of SQL queries and provide you with a handy infographic to visualize this process.
 This knowledge will deepen your SQL expertise, especially if you are looking to improve query performance or understand complex queries.